wolfwood/tryadactyl/README.md

 # FAQs
-  - **Q**.
+#### Q
   Why not just use a flat keycap profile and save yourself a lot of work?

-	**A**.
+#### A
 	  1. I'm not aware of a cylindrical topped (rather than spherical) flat MX profile, which I prefer.

       2. Sculpted profiles tend to have angled sides, and top surfaces that are noticeably smaller than a full 1u footprint, which lets you pack them a bit more tightly if you aren't looking for a full 19.05 mm spacing between keys.
 This also seems particularly important for the spherical key placement i use, because its more at risk of keycap collisions than cylindrical.
 However, I haven't yet investigated the spherical placement with a flat profile, so maybe it's less of a concern than it seems.